Bali Diving: Discover the Beauty of the Ocean in Bali, Indonesia

 3. Menjangan Island

-Menjangan Island is located in the northwest of Bali and is part of the West Bali National Park.
-It offers some of the best diving opportunities in Bali, with its clear waters, rich marine life and vibrant coral reefs maintained very well by controlling the number of divers visiting here.
+Menjangan Island is located northwest of Bali and is part of the West Bali National Park.
+It offers some of the best diving opportunities in Bali, with its clear waters, rich aquatic life, and vibrant coral reefs maintained very well by controlling the number of divers visiting here.

-Diving in Menjangan is best to be done while also staying on the north coast of Bali as the distance from the touristic south coast can make day trips very long and exhausting.
+Diving in Menjangan is best to be done while also staying on the north coast of Bali, as the distance from the south tourist coast can make day trips very long and exhausting.
+The crystal clear open water surrounding Menjangan Island is also a popular spot for water sports enthusiasts, with opportunities for kayaking, stand-up paddleboarding, and swimming in the calm, inviting waters.
+Whether you’re seeking adventure or relaxation, Menjangan Island has something for everyone to enjoy in its beautiful open water setting.

 Nusa Penida